First Lunar Outpost: Ascent stage

 Astronauts would ride in a scaled-up Apollo capsule, it would be about 5% bigger.
-This would allow it to comfortably carry a crew of four on their four-day transit to the surface.
+This would allow it to carry a crew of four on their four-day transit to the surface.
 The vehicle would land automatically because the astronauts had no view of the surface to pilot it.
-The earth return would use three engines and would utilize hypergolic fuels for safety reasons.
-Astronauts would have to descend from the crew capsule down a ladder to a platform before going down a stair ladder to the surface.
+The earth return would use three engines and would use hypergolic fuels for safety reasons.
+Astronauts would descend from the crew capsule down a ladder to a platform before going down a stair ladder to the surface.

 Uncrewed cargo variant

-The uncrewed cargo lander was just as important as the crewed vehicle.
-It would be used to transport massive amounts of material to the lunar surface in order to construct a surface outpost.
+The uncrewed cargo lander would be used to transport massive amounts of material to the lunar surface in order to construct a surface outpost.
 It would carry the initial habitat module before the first crewed mission and would later be used to carry rovers and other habitats to the surface.
 The uncrewed version could deliver a 35,894 kg payload to the lunar surface.
 This would be helpful when delivering the station-derived habitat module.
-Later missions would bring ISRU equipment to test it on the lunar surface before sending the technology to Mars.
+Later missions would bring in-situ resource utilization (ISRU) equipment to test it on the lunar surface before sending the technology to Mars.

 Station derived habitat

-The habitat module would weigh 35.9 tons and cost $470 million dollars to develop.
+The habitat module would weigh 35.9 tons and cost $470 million to develop.
 It was a modified version of the standard Space Station Freedom habitat and laboratory design.
 It would not need any additional setup after landing and would be able to self-deploy its 20 KW solar array and perform its own system check.
 It would serve as a life science and soil analysis lab.
 It could be visited by crews for up to 45 days at intervals of every six months.
 Later expeditions could expand the base to accommodate more crew and eventually be permanently crewed or use the site as a proving ground for deep space technology.